colinferguson81100/CapstoneProjectTemplate/Documentation/Development.md

 The Server part of the project is in the aptly named `Ips.Server` project.
 The api endpoints are located in the `Startup.cs` file, this also functions as a reasonable server entry point.

-Of course `Ips.Test` is where all the testing files go
+`Ips.Test` is where all the testing files go.

+`README.md` contains instructions on how to run the backend.

 # This document will have a special section on how to test and how to interpret the result.